Dearborn Public Library

 Fountain at the Henry Ford Centennial Library renovated with the gift from the Moon family.

-Dearborn Library Commission make significant strides in the formation of the Dearborn Library Foundation.
+Library Commission approves formation of the Dearborn Library Foundation.

 2003